Destro: Devil's Due (2001–2008)

-Heading up his own operations in an attempt to finally put M.A.R.S. back on solid ground, Destro strikes a deal with Guillermo Gomes in Sierra Muerto, to double cross Sierra Gordo's President.
-Sending in Iron Grenadiers disguised as Sierra Muerto mercenaries, Destro then approaches President Delacruz for permission to build weapon factories within Sierra Gordo borders in exchange for routing the invaders.
-Intending for the President to be assassinated, and Gomes to take control of both countries, Destro would then be positioned as the region's biggest gun runner.
-This elaborate scheme was derailed by Duke, who had helped foster peace between the warring countries before Destro began his machinations, and arrested the arms dealer.
+Heading up his own operations in an attempt to revitalize M.A.R.S., Destro strikes a deal with Guillermo Gomes in Sierra Muerto to double cross Sierra Gordo's president.
+Destro sends in Iron Grenadiers disguised as Sierra Muerto mercenaries.
+He then approaches President Delacruz for permission to build weapons factories in Sierra Gordo in exchange for routing the invaders.
+Intending for the president to be assassinated and for Gomes to take control of both countries, Destro expects to become the region's biggest gun runner.
+This elaborate scheme is derailed by Duke, who had helped foster peace between the warring countries before Destro began his machinations, and he arrests Destro.

-Put on trial by the U.N., Destro turns the tables on everyone, and offers not only full disclosure of a number of dirty dealings concerning key U.N. countries, but also the guaranteed capture of Cobra Commander to assure his release.
-Taking his offer, the Joes are charged with transporting Destro by train, to lure Cobra into a trap.
-When both Cobra Commander and Baroness arrive to free Destro, the Commander and Hawk throw down.
-Defeating his foe, the Commander shoots Hawk in the back, only to be shot himself, by the Baroness.
+Put on trial by the United Nations, Destro betrays his allies, offering not only full disclosure of a number of dirty dealings concerning key UN countries, but also the guaranteed capture of Cobra Commander to assure his release.
+Taking his offer, the Joes are charged with transporting Destro by train to lure Cobra into a trap.
+Both Cobra Commander and Baroness arrive to free Destro, and the Commander and Hawk battle.
+Cobra Commander shoots Hawk in the back but is then shot himself by the Baroness.

-The ruse is successful, and the Commander is in U.S. custody, leaving Destro and a pregnant Baroness in control of Cobra.
-During this shift in power, Alex and Lilian are charged with recruiting Charles Halifax, also known as Wraith, to free Major Bludd and Scrap-Iron from Blackwater prison.
+The ruse is successful.
+Cobra Commander is in US custody, leaving Destro and a pregnant Baroness in control of Cobra.
+During this shift in power, Alex and Lilian are charged with recruiting Charles Halifax, also known as Wraith, to free Major Bludd and Scrap-Iron from Blackwater Prison.
 Cobra begins to solidify under Destro's leadership, as the search for a mysterious Tempest device drives their new campaign.
-But even this very dedicated attempt by Destro to take hold of Cobra is short lived, when it is revealed that Zartan, not the Commander, was captured by G.I.
+Yet Destro's dedicated attempt to control Cobra is short-lived when it is revealed that Zartan, not the Commander, was captured by G.I.
 Joe.
-Freeing Zartan, the Commander emerges from hiding, and overthrows Destro one last time.
+Freeing Zartan, the Commander emerges from hiding and overthrows Destro.
 During the coup, the Baroness and Wraith (charged with her personal safety) are seemingly killed when the Commander detonates the Night Raven they are aboard.
-As happened many years before when the Baroness' HISS tank exploded, Destro is incapacitated by his grief, and sits rotting in a Cobra prison as the Commander takes over a much more efficient Cobra.
+As happened many years before when the Baroness' HISS tank exploded, Destro is incapacitated by his grief.
+He sits in a Cobra prison as the Commander takes over a much more efficient Cobra.